deividAlfa/stm32_soldering_iron_controller/README.md

 * Developed on STM32CubeIDE - download and use that.
 This IDE includes the MX code generator
 * Tested on QUICKO T12 with STM32F072 and STM32F103.
 * Should be easily ported to other stm32f0xx/stm32f1xx MCUs.
-* Already compiled bins in Debug folder!
-(Test at your own risk)
+* Already compiled bins in each board folder (Test at your own risk)
 * Intended to serve as an unified codebase that's easier to share across different boards / hardware.
 Very few files need to be changed.

 <a id="warning"></a>